 1.9.
-Structure of the Environmental Statement
+Structure of this ES

 - 1.9.1.
 This ES is structured as follows:

 - Chapter 2: Site and Surroundings;

 - Chapter 3: Project Description;

 - Chapter 4: Consideration of Alternatives;

 - Chapter 5: Socio-Economic;

 - Chapter 6: Traffic and Transport;

 - Chapter 7: Noise and Vibration;

 - Chapter 8: Air Quality;

 - Chapter 9: Ecology and Biodiversity;

 - Chapter 10: Landscape and Visual;

 - Chapter 11: Lighting;

 - Chapter 12: Cultural Heritage;

 - Chapter 13: Flood Risk and Drainage;

 - Chapter 14: Ground Conditions;

 - Chapter 15: Agriculture and Soils;

 - Chapter 16: Utilities;

 - Chapter 17: Population and Human Health;

 - Chapter 18: Materials and Waste;

 - Chapter 19: Climate Change;

 - Chapter 20: Major Accidents and Disasters;

 - Chapter 21: Cumulative Impacts; and

 - Chapter 22: Summary and Conclusions.

 - 1.9.2.
-The technical appendices for this ES are included in a separate volume identified as the Environment Assessment Technical Appendices and a separate Non-technical Summary is also provided.
+The technical appendices for this ES are included as separate documents.
+A separate Nontechnical Summary is provided (Document DCO 6.23/MCO 6.23).

 Revoked 2009 EIA regulation No. EIA Regulation No. Description of change n/a New Regulation 2 - Review The Secretary of State must carry out a review of these regulations.
 The first review was published on 21 May 2022.
 Subsequent reviews must be published at intervals not exceeding 5 years.
 Regulation 3 - Prohibition on granting consent without consideration of environmental information.
 Regulation 4 - Prohibition on granting consent without consideration of environmental information.
 The original wording in the revoked 2009 EIA regulations mandated the decision maker to take the environmental information into consideration and state in its decision that it has done so.
-Updated wording in the EIA Regulations prevents the Secretary of State from making an order granting development or subsequent consent unless an EIA has been carried out in respect of that application. n/a New Regulation 5 - Environmental impact assessment process has been carried out in respect of that application.
-5(2) - The EIA must identify, describe and assess in an appropriate matter, the direct and indirect significant effects of the proposed development on the following factors: a) Population and human health; b) Biodiversity; c) Land soil, water, air and climate; d) Material assets, cultural heritage and the landscape; e) The interaction between the factors referred to in sub-paras (a) to (d) 5(3) The EIA must include the operational effects of the proposed development on those factors 5(4) The significant effects to be assessed include, where relevant, the vulnerability of the proposed development to major accidents or disasters
+Updated wording in the EIA Regulations prevents the Secretary of State from making an order granting development or subsequent consent unless an EIA has been carried out in respect of that application. n/a New Regulation 5 - Environmental impact assessment process 5(2) - The EIA must identify, describe and assess in an appropriate matter, the direct and indirect significant effects of the proposed development on the following factors: a) Population and human health; b) Biodiversity; c) Land soil, water, air and climate; d) Material assets, cultural heritage and the landscape; e) The interaction between the factors referred to in sub-paras (a) to (d) 5(3) The EIA must include the operational effects of the proposed development on those factors 5(4) The significant effects to be assessed include, where relevant, the vulnerability of the proposed development to major accidents or disasters Regulation 6 - Procedure for establishing Regulation 8 - Procedure for establishing whether environmental impact assessment is required.
+The updated wording requires additional information to be provided when asking the Secretary of State to adopt a screening opinion or subsequent screening opinion. whether environmental 8(3) a person must provide: impact a.
+A plan identifying the land; assessment is required b.
+A description of the development including (i) the physical characteristics of the whole development, and (ii) a description of the location of the development with particular regard to the environmental sensitivity fo geographical areas likely to be affected; A description of the aspects of the environment likely to be significantly affected; and d.
+To the extent available, a description of any likely significant effects of the development on the environment resulting from (i) the expected residues